 - Sour cream (omit for dairy-free and/or Whole30)

-- Crumbled cotija or feta cheese (omit for dairy-free and/or Whole30)
+- Crumbled Cotija or feta cheese (omit for dairy-free and/or Whole30)

 - Fresh cilantro and/or lime wedges

-Pulled pork and carnitas both start out with a large piece of whole muscle pork (usually boneless pork shoulder or pork butt) and they both include a spice rub.
-The difference is what goes in the rub and the liquid (in any) that’s added to the slow cooker.
-Pulled pork is often served as a sandwich with barbecue sauce, while carnitas are typically used in tacos, burritos and other Mexican-inspired dishes.
-Craving pulled pork?
-Try our Crockpot Pulled Pork with Honey-Mustard BBQ Sauce or Smoked Pork Butt.
+The difference between carnitas and pulled pork is what goes in the rub and the liquid (chicken broth, water, if any) that’s added to the slow cooker.
+Pulled pork is often served as a sandwich with barbecue sauce, while carnitas are typically used in tacos, burritos, and other Mexican-inspired dishes.

 Your carnitas should be done after the recommended 8-9 hours of low and slow cooking in the crock pot.
-At that time, the meat should shred very easily with two forks.
-If it doesn’t, simply replace the lid of the slow cooker and continue cooking for another 30-60 minutes.
-Using a larger piece of meat or doubling the recipe will require more cooking time so plan ahead for that if that’s the case.
+At that time, the meat will shred very easily with two forks.
+If it doesn’t, replace the lid of the slow cooker and continue cooking for another 30-60 minutes.

 Easy Slow Cooker Carnitas